apozas/network-certification/README.md

 ## Code to accompany *[Guarantees on the structure of experimental quantum networks](https://www.arxiv.org/abs/2403.xxxxx)*
 #### Andrés Ulibarrena, Jonathan W. Webb, Alexander Pickston, Joseph Ho, Alessandro Fedrizzi, and Alejandro Pozas-Kerstjens

 This is a repository containing the computational appendix of the article "*Guarantees on the structure of experimental quantum networks*.
-Andrés Ulibarrena, Jonathan W. Webb, Alexander Pickston, Joseph Ho, Alessandro Fedrizzi, and Alejandro Pozas-Kerstjens [arXiv:2403.02376](https://www.arxiv.org/abs/2403.02376)."
+Andrés Ulibarrena, Jonathan W. Webb, Alexander Pickston, Joseph Ho, Alessandro Fedrizzi, and Alejandro Pozas-Kerstjens. [npj Quantum Inf.
+10, 117 (2024)](https://www.nature.com/articles/s41534-024-00911-z) ([arXiv:2403.02376](https://www.arxiv.org/abs/2403.02376))."
 It provides the codes for obtaining the results depicted in the figures in the manuscript, and the Bell-like inequalities found.

 The code is written in Python.